jaegertracing/documentation/content/docs/1.11/deployment.md

 * Static list of hostnames and round-robin load balancing.
 This is what you get with a comma-separated list of addresses. (example: `reporter.grpc.host-port=jaeger-collector1:14250,jaeger-collector2:14250,jaeger-collector3:14250`)
 * Dynamic DNS resolution and round-robin load balancing.
 To get this behaviour, prefix the address with `dns:///` and gRPC will attempt to resolve the hostname using SRV records (for [external load balancing](https://github.com/grpc/grpc/blob/master/doc/load-balancing.md)), TXT records (for [service configs](https://github.com/grpc/grpc/blob/master/doc/service_config.md)), and A records.
 Refer to the [gRPC Name Resolution docs](https://github.com/grpc/grpc/blob/master/doc/naming.md) and the [dns_resolver.go implementation](https://github.com/grpc/grpc-go/blob/master/resolver/dns/dns_resolver.go) for more info. (example: `--reporter.grpc.host-port=dns:///jaeger-collector.jaeger-infra.svc:14250`)

+### Agent level tags

+Jaeger supports agent level tags, that can be added to the process tags of all spans passing through the agent.
+This is supported through the command line flag `--jaeger.tags=key=value`.
+Tags can also be set through an environment flag like so - `--jaeger-tags=key=${envFlag:defaultValue}` - The tag value will be set to the value of the `envFlag` environment key and `defaultValue` if not set.

 ## Collectors